Ludo is a British adaptation of the Indian game Pachisi. It has

 played between 2, 3, or 4 players.

-There is no partnership in the game, safety zones or
+no partnership in the game, safety zones or blockades.
+The minimum

-blockades.
-The minimum of strategy in the game makes it of primary
+of strategy in the game makes it of primary interest to younger

 - Mens-erger-je-niet (the Netherlands)